coderholic/pyradio/build.md

 ### When do I need to install pipx?

 If you already have **PyRadio** installed, a subsequent update notification may lead to an installation failure.
-The same goes if you try to install **PyRadio** on a freshly installed Ubuntu 23.04 (or Debian Testing or any other distribution that ships its python "externally managed" in the future).
+The same goes if you try to install **PyRadio** on a freshly installed Ubuntu 23.04 (or Debian or any other distribution that ships its python "externally managed" in the future).

-This is what you get on Ubuntu 23.04 (and probably Debian Testing and any distribution based on them):
+This is what you get on Ubuntu 23.04 (and probably Debian and any distribution based on them):

 ```
 error: externally-managed-environment